American Anthropological Association Summer Internship Program -

 National Museum of African Art Internship

-The National Museum of African Art has the largest publicly held collection of contemporary African art in the United States.
-This collection includes more than 9,000 objects representing nearly every country in Africa dating from ancient to contemporary times, and includes textiles, photography, sculpture, pottery, paintings, jewelry and video art.
+The National Museum of African Art has the largest publicly held collection of traditional and contemporary African art in the United States.
+This collection includes more than 9,000 objects representing nearly every country in Africa dating from ancient to contemporary times, and includes sculptures, textiles, photography, pottery, paintings, jewelry, works on paper, and video art.

 The selected intern would be placed in the museum's curatorial department, and their assignment would include object-based work related to a future exhibition.

-An interest in gender theory as it relates to African culture and art is required for this internship, as well as a background in curatorial practice and procedures.
+An interest in African culture and art is required for this internship, as well as a background in curatorial practice and procedures.

 AAA On-Site Activities